George Floyd protests in Minneapolis–Saint Paul

-Minneapolis sustained extraordinary damage from rioting and looting in the resulting chaos—largely concentrated on a 5 mi stretch of Lake Street south of downtown—including the demise of the city's third police precinct building, which was overrun by demonstrators and set on fire.
+Minneapolis sustained extensive damage from rioting and looting during the protests—largely concentrated on a 5 mi stretch of Lake Street south of downtown—including the destruction of the city's 3rd police precinct building, which was overrun by demonstrators and set on fire.
 At cost of $350 million, approximately 1,300 properties in Minneapolis were damaged by the civil unrest, of which nearly 100 were entirely destroyed.
-Saint Paul suffered damages that totaled $82 million and affected 330 buildings, including 37 properties that were heavily damaged or destroyed, with most property destruction occurring along the University Avenue business corridor.
-The ATF tracked 164 structure fires due to arson in the Twin Cities region during the riots.
+Saint Paul suffered damages that totaled $82 million and affected 330 buildings, including 37 properties that were heavily damaged or destroyed, with most destruction along the University Avenue business corridor.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives tracked 164 structure fires due to arson in the Twin Cities region during the riots.

 Governor Tim Walz activated the Minnesota National Guard in response to civil unrest.
-The 7,123 troops pressed into duty represented the largest deployment of the state's forces since World War II.
-By early June 2020, violence in the Minneapolis–Saint Paul metropolitan area had resulted in at least two deaths, 604 arrests, and upwards of $500 million in damage to approximately 1,500 properties, the second-most destructive period of local unrest in United States history, after the 1992 Los Angeles riots.
-Violent protests in Minneapolis–Saint Paul over the murder of George Floyd largely subsided after May 30, 2020.
+The 7,123 troops activated represented the largest deployment of the state's forces since World War II.
+By early June 2020, violence in the Minneapolis–Saint Paul metropolitan area had resulted in at least two deaths, 604 arrests, and more than $500 million in damage to approximately 1,500 properties, the second-most destructive period of local unrest in U.S. history, after the 1992 Los Angeles riots.
+Violent protests in Minneapolis–Saint Paul over Floyd's murder largely subsided after May 30, 2020.
 The Minnesota National Guard and a multi-jurisdiction government command that responded to the riots demobilized on June 7, 2020.

-Local protests and unrest over Floyd's murder continued in 20202023 and broadened to other issues of racial injustice.
+Local protests and unrest over Floyd's murder continued in 2020–2023 and broadened to other issues of racial injustice.
+On May 2, 2023, the conclusion of the last criminal case for the four Minneapolis police officers responsible for murdering Floyd fulfilled a key demand of protesters that Derek Chauvin, J. Alexander Kueng, Thomas Lane, and Tou Thao all be held legally accountable.

 Background

 Murder of George Floyd

-George Floyd was an unarmed African-American man who died while he was being detained by police in Minneapolis on May 25, 2020, shortly after 8:00 p.m.
+George Floyd was an unarmed African-American man who died while he was being detained by Minneapolis police on May 25, 2020, shortly after 8:00 p.m.
 CDT, near the Cup Foods grocery store at the intersection of East 38th Street and Chicago Avenue.
-Minneapolis police officer Derek Chauvin knelt on Floyd's neck for nine minutes and 29 seconds, while other officers J. Alexander Kueng, Thomas Lane, and Tou Thao assisted with the arrest and held concerned onlookers back.
-Floyd could be heard repeatedly on a bystander's video saying: "I can't breathe", "Please", and "Mama".
-He appeared unconscious at the scene, and was pronounced dead at 9:25 p.m. after being transported by an ambulance to the Hennepin County Medical Center emergency room.
+Minneapolis police officer Derek Chauvin knelt on Floyd's neck for nine minutes and twenty-nine seconds, while three other officers, J. Alexander Kueng, Thomas Lane, and Tou Thao, assisted Chauvin with Floyd's arrest and held concerned onlookers back.
+Floyd could be heard repeatedly on a bystander's video saying his final words: "I can't breathe", "Please", and "Mama".
+He appeared unconscious at the scene, and was pronounced dead at 9:25 p.m. after being transported by ambulance to the Hennepin County Medical Center emergency room.